gxo-labs/gxo/README.md

 ## The GXO Vision: An Automation Kernel

-GXO is architected as an **Automation Kernel**.
+GXO, Go Execution and Orchestration, is architected as an **Automation Kernel**.
 Like an OS kernel, it provides a minimal, performant set of core services upon which all automation is built.
 It schedules and manages the execution of **`Workloads`**.

 A `Workload` is the atomic, schedulable unit of automation in GXO.
 It is a declarative definition that fuses two key concepts:
 *   A **`Process`**: The logic, or *what to do*.
 This is composed of a specific `module` and its `params`.